 India is one of the youngest and yet largest democratic republic in the world.
-There are about six laks villages in India and cover a population of about 70% of the total population.
-There are no basic amenities and their standard of living is much below.
-It is imperative on the part of society to provide electricity to all villages in the shortage time.
+There are about six lakes villages in India and cover a population of about 70% of the total population.
+There are no basic amenities and their standard of living is very low.
+It is imperative on the part of society to provide electricity to all villages in the shortest time.

 Efforts for organizing the power supply in industry in the rational manner began only after independence.
-Planned power development in systematic manner began in 1951 with the launching of first five- year plan
+Planned power development in systematic manner began in 1951 with the launching of first five- year plans.

-The per capita consumption 1947 was only 12 kWh and it has increased to many folds in the current plan.
+The per capita consumption in 1947 was only 12 kWh and it has increased to many folds in the current plan.
 But due to increase in population the shortage has also increase.
-What to speak of power supply to industry the no. of unelectrified homes has considerably increased.
-This is because the no. of household is increasing at the rate of about 2.9 million a year where as the no. of electrified house are increasing at the rate of 2.1 millions per year.
-The most effected persons are from rural areas.
+Power supply to industry the number of unelectrified homes has considerably increased.
+This is because of the number of household is increasing at the rate of about 2.9 million a year where as the number of electrified house are increasing at the rate of 2.1 millions per year.
+The most a effected persons are from rural areas